skrysm/ide-settings/settings/Visual Studio/README.md

     * General
       * Check "Line Numbers"
       * Uncheck "Apply Cut or Copy to blank lines when there is no selection"
+    * Scroll Bars
+      * Check "Use bar mode for vertical scroll bar"
     * CodeLense
       * Uncheck "Enable CodeLense"
 * Debugging